adnsawas/Python100DaysCahllenge/README.md

 # Python 100 Days Programming challenge
-This challenge is organized by Saudi Devvelopers Org. to learn and practice Python
+This challenge is organized by Saudi Developers Org. to learn and practice Python

+# Files Structure
+Everyday challenge files will be grouped in one folder